Best Overall Women's All-Mountain Snowboard

 , with a whopping 10/10 score in the playfulness metric.
 While Gnu states the Ladies' Choice is stiffer than many of their other ladies' boards, it was easier to hold presses than any other board we tested, even the ultra-flexy Arbor Swoon

 .
 Soft, springy, and stable, it scored another perfect 10/10 in pop.
 It stomps landings with ease, but also carves groomers, hits jibs, and surfs powder.
 This is an all-day, every-day kinda snowboard, which crushes in all metrics.
 The Magne-Traction is a plus, whether you're making big, easy carves, or quick, sharp slashes, the Magne-Traction edge helps you out just when you need it - and stays out of the way when you don't.
 The Ladies' Choice will push you to progress, whether you're new to the sport or a seasoned veteran.
 With consistently high performance across all categories, this board is a real all-in-one ride.
-If you're looking for an eco-friendly board, check out the Eco Choice

-Read full review: Gnu Ladies Choice
+Read review: Gnu Ladies Choice

 Best Bang for the Buck